Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 - Can consume and provide:

-    - Any and all OMM primitives supported on Elektron, Enterprise Platform, and Direct Exchange Feeds.
+    - Any and all OMM primitives supported on Refinitiv Real-Time, Refinitiv Real-Time Distribution Systems and Direct Exchange Feeds.
     - All Domain Models, including those defined by Refinitiv as well as other user-defined models.

 - Consists of:

     - A transport-level API allowing for connectivity using TCP sockets, HTTP, HTTPS, websockets, reliable and unreliable UDP multicast, and Shared Memory.

-    - OMM Encoder and Decoders, allowing full use of all OMM constructs and messages sent over the wire in a binary data format called, Reuters Wire Format (RWF).
+    - OMM Encoder and Decoders, allowing full use of all OMM constructs and messages sent over the wire in a binary data format called, Refinitiv Wire Format (RWF).
 Websocket transport also supports JSON data format which must adhere to Refinitiv [Websocket protocol specification](https://docs-developers.refinitiv.com/1581115893686/14977/).

     - RMTES Support: Several structures and functions can be used to process RMTES content and convert to several Unicode formats for interpretation.